NIEHS/muver/docs/manual.md

 * "SAMPLE Filter Flag"

   Indicates if the variant position intersects the filtered regions for the sample.
-* "SAMPLE Composite P Value"
+* "SAMPLE Composite Score"

-  Composite P value for mutation calling.
+  Composite score for mutation calling.
 Made relative to the control sample.
-* "SAMPLE Significant Flag"
+* "SAMPLE Read Difference Flag"

-  Indicates if the called mutations pass significance thresholds.
-Considers both composite and individual P values.
+  Indicates if the called mutations pass thresholds.
+Considers both composite score and individual P values.
 * "SAMPLE Ploidy"

   Ploidy for the sample at this position.